-In today's design flows, model order reduction steps used for DSPF to RSPF conversion potentially lead to incorrect power calculations.
+In chip design flows, parasitic information is expressed in detailed standard parasitic format (DSPF) or reduced standard parasitic format (RSPF).
+Model order reduction steps used for DSPF to RSPF conversion potentially lead to incorrect power calculations.
 However, any model order reduction method which preserves the first moment of the driving point admittance function will also preserve the total capacitance.
-The commonly used Π model of [16] preserves the total capacitance, and to our knowledge, commercial tools use C{total} and DSPF [24].
+The commonly used II model of [19] preserves the total capacitance, and to our knowledge, commercial tools use C{total} and DSPF [20].
 Hence, we do not expect this error to be present in most power estimation methodologies and do not address it in our experiments.
 It is worth noting that for calculation of short-circuit power, C{eff} which preserves the output slew time needs to be used.
-If C{total} is used instead, shortcircuit power will be underestimated as it decreases with increasing output slew time.
-(This error presently is likely to be small, as short-circuit power is a small component of total power consumption.)
+If C{total} is used instead, driver short-circuit power will be underestimated and receiver short-circuit power will be overestimated, as it decreases with increasing output slew time.

+(This error presently is likely to be small, as shortcircuit power is a small component of total power consumption.)

 - 7. Incorrect propagation of glitches.
-Verilog based simulation reports only complete logic glitches (lower bound) while probabilistic estimates based on STA and gate delay models overestimate the number of glitches.
-This is a well-known error [17, 26] and we do not address it in this work. - 8.
+Verilog based simulation reports only complete logic glitches (lower bound) while probabilistic estimates based on static timing analysis and gate delay models overestimate the number of glitches.
+This is a well-known error [3, 12] and we do not address it in this work. - 8.
 Other Errors.
 Probabilistic power estimation suffers from various other errors such as inaccurate gate delay models and spatial and temporal independence assumptions.
-These sources of errors are well known [17, 15] and are again beyond the scope of this work.
+These sources of errors are well known [3, 21] and are again beyond the scope of this work.